* Represents total cumulative flow of new environmental financing from 1 October 2015.

 4. Report climate change information through mainstream reporting channels and increase our carbon risk disclosure in half and full-year results and annual reporting, incorporating stakeholder input

-We first established an internal carbon price in 2010, as part of our commitment to achieve and maintain carbon neutrality.
+We first established an internal carbon price in 2010, as part of action to achieve and maintain carbon neutrality.
 This has helped to drive investment in energy efficiency initiatives and helps us to achieve GHG reduction targets.
 We will continue to maintain the use of an internal carbon price and publicly communicate our understanding of how market mechanisms can help achieve GHG reductions.
 NAB will also continue to disclose, in our annual CDP climate change survey response and other relevant corporate publications, how we use our internal carbon price.

-In 2019 we signed up to the UN Principles for Responsible Banking.
+In 2019, we signed up to the UN Principles for Responsible Banking.

 NAB joined the Principles for Responsible Banking Collective Commitment to Climate Action (CCCA) in November 2019.
 The CCCA requires the NAB Group to align its lending portfolio to net zero carbon emissions by 2050.
 This will involve NAB: (a) setting targets to align our lending exposures to support the low-carbon transition and the Paris Agreement and (b) developing sector-specific plans to support our clients in accelerating the low-carbon transition.